AnisDhiyaEddine/AnisDhiyaEddine/README.md

 ## About me
 <p>I like experimenting with new technologies, building small projects, and occassionally joining hackathons. </p>

-- 🔭 I’m currently maintaining [Appizy](https://github.com/Appizy) , Studying and Freelancing &#128525;
+- 🔭 I’m currently working on [Pappers](https://www.pappers.fr/) , Studying and Freelancing &#128525;
-- 🌱 I’m learning Typescript and Microservices with React Node Docker && K8s
+- 🌱 I’m learning Microservices with React Node Docke, K8s && Typescript
 - 👯 I’m looking to collaborate on new projects , and help startups grow
 - 🤔 I’m looking for help with finding a study contract "and | or" an internship
 - 💬 Ask me about anything , you'll find the contact links below